What is augmented analytics?

 Use cases for augmented analytics

-Augmented analytics have the power to revolutionise business processes – but what does this look like in the real world?
+Augmented analytics have the power to revolutionize business processes – but what does this look like in the real world?
 Here are a few examples of use cases for augmented analytics in finance, sales and marketing, logistics, human resources, and accounts receivable.

 Augmented analytics in finance